visioninhope/foundationallm/README.md

     }
     ```

-- In the `ChatServiceWebApi` project, create an `appsettings.Development.json` file with the following content (replace all `<...>` placeholders with the values from your deployment):
+- In the `FoundationaLLM.ChatAPI` project, create an `appsettings.Development.json` file with the following content (replace all `<...>` placeholders with the values from your deployment):

     ```json
     {